 The plan was to stay in Yangshuo for only a few days, then move on to to Kunming to get into some warmer weather.
 But after spending a single night in this hostel, we knew we didn’t want to leave.
 This place is heavenly.

 A Chinese and Japanese couple own Sudder Street Guesthouse and named it after the place they met and fell in love.
 It is located a little North of Yangshuo on a quiet street surrounded by fields and local neighborhood.
 It looks like the road is getting rebuilt to extend out the Western vibe of the city, but for now, it is quaint and comfortably local.

-Speaking of new friends, this place has been packed with travelers since we arrived, despite it being the off season.
+And speaking of new friends, this place has been packed with travelers since we arrived, despite it being the off season.
 Every evening the couches are full of people warming themselves by the fire and chatting.
 So far we have been enjoying breakfast with a young woman from Germany who is on holiday from her classes as a Chinese student in Southern China.
 In the evening, we meet up with her and her friends and compare our daily adventures.
 Recently, a group of rowdy Australians arrived.
 They’re a bit loud in the evening, but are really friendly and fun.

 Along with the first floor common area, the hostel also has a laundry area that is free to use, providing washing machines, soap, and drying lines.
 The Chinese washing machines have a tendency to shred my clothes, and the spin cycle leaves them sopping wet, but it gets the job done and has kept us smelling only a little bit like mildew.